Comment on page

 If you bought your Ledger device before July 2018, Legacy.
 If you bought it after, Live.

-If you're unsure whether you'll need more than one account, selecting just the first address is fine - you can always get back to the Select an Account screen by going through the Connect Hardware Wallet module again.
+If you're unsure whether you'll need more than one account, selecting just the first address is fine - you can always get back to the Select an Account screen by going through the Add hardware wallet module again.
 When you've selected all the addresses you wish to use, click on Unlock.

 On this step, you might encounter an error that won't let you select the address or addresses you want to import - the addresses might be greyed out.